-Lower limb conditions are a common affliction in the chiropractic clinic.
+Lower limb conditions and leg pain are common afflictions in the chiropractic clinic.
 There are a host of causes.

 Intermittent claudication is a nasty condition relates to a muscle starved of oxygen, usually in the calf or thigh, with exercise.